 The food is cheap, simple, fresh, and portion sizes are not overwhelming.
 It reminded me of the paleo food that you’d find in a place like Palo Alto.

 Unfortunately, I discovered late in the meal that is hidden amongst all the rice and quinoa are wheat berries (this isn’t listed on the menu guys!).

 I really miss the Peruvian food scene in L.A.
 There’s nothing better than having a pisco sour with a side of protein overload.
 So, seeing that the extremely popular Tanta was within 5-minutes walking distance to my hotel was a glorious moment.
 Even on the Monday after Thanksgiving the place was packed.

 This was a solo meal and the guys at the bar sent along an unexpected appetizer.
 Steak and egg sushi.
 It’s actually called la pobre, which is skirt steak, quail egg, chalaca, and ponzu sauce.
 But, if you un-elevate it, it’s simply steak and egg sushi.

 They don’t hold back on the spices or flavour.
 Be prepared for a side chimichurri that punches you in the face.

 Also, the portions are HUGE.
-After the unexpected appetizer I was already close to full when this came along; two appetizers would have been suffice.
+After the unexpected appetizer, I was already close to full when this came along; two appetizers would have sufficed.